kthohr/optim/README.md

 ## Installation

-The library is installed on Unix-alike systems via the standard `./configure && make` method:
+The library can be installed on Unix-alike systems via the standard `./configure && make` method:

 ```bash
 # clone optim into the current directory